ZenitechSoftware/lambda-node/README.md

 ![With vs Without lambda-node-runtime](docs/with-vs-without-lambda-node-runtime-1-10.png)

 It takes around 4 seconds for cold AWS Lambda Function to start in case of `lambda-node-runtime` is used (compared to 20 milliseconds in case of plain AWS Lambda Runtime).
 According to [this article](https://read.acloud.guru/how-long-does-aws-lambda-keep-your-idle-functions-around-before-a-cold-start-bf715d3b810) AWS keeps the idle Lambda Function warm for up to 1 hour.

-The reasons why the first run with `lambda-node-runtime` takes significantly longer are:
-- the effort to uncompress larger Lambda Function Package
-- the effort to start a new process (i.e.: allocate memory, resource descriptors)
+It is also important to understant that cold start happends once for each AWS Lambda Function concurrent exection.
+[Here is a good article that provides more details](https://hackernoon.com/im-afraid-you-re-thinking-about-aws-lambda-cold-starts-all-wrong-7d907f278a4f).

+The reason why the first run with `lambda-node-runtime` takes significantly longer is significant amount of CPU required to start a new process (i.e.: allocate memory, resource descriptors).
+[AWS Lambda allocates CPU power proportional to the memory](https://docs.aws.amazon.com/lambda/latest/dg/resource-model.html).
+It takes around 200 ms (20 times less than when 128 MB of Memory is allocated) for first run to complete in case 3 GB/RAM of Memory is allocated for AWS Lambda Function.

 Let's hide the first run to compare subsequent runs.